piercing-index/cloud-vulnerabilities/README.md

 ### I want to request for a change in the calculation method

 Calculations are versioned.
-The current version is 1.5
+The current version is 1.6.1

 To propose any change, make a pull request to the markdown file called [Specifications](https://github.com/piercing-index/cloud-vulnerabilities/blob/main/Specifications.md).
 Don't forget to add detailed explanations in comments.

 ## How to assess Cloud vulnerabilities?

 [PiercingIndex.pdf](https://github.com/piercing-index/cloud-vulnerabilities/blob/main/PiercingIndex.pdf) explains how the PI is calculated.
-Only 8 questions, labelled A1 to A8, must be answered to get a rating.
+Up to 9 questions (typically only 5), labelled A1 to A9, must be answered to get a rating.

 In each indivudual vulnerability file, the following components must be mentionned:
-- the PI version (currently, it is version 1.5)
+- the PI version (currently, it is version 1.6.1)
 - the URL of the vulnerability report
 - a traceback to cloudvulndb.org assessment (a YAML file)
-- a vector string summarizing answers to the 8 questions, it is an easy and portable way to reason about the severity of a vulnerability.
+- a vector string summarizing answers to the questions, it is an easy and portable way to reason about the severity of a vulnerability.
 - the PI calculated from that vector.

 ## Quick guide to Understand the Vector String format